2022 Investment and Innovation grant awards

-Sign up for updates about Investment and Innovation grants.
+Sign up for email updates about Investment and Innovation grants.

 Oregon has a long history of leadership when it comes to preventing waste and promoting recycling.
 Metro is in a unique position to invest in and support innovation in the local reuse and recycling economy and help businesses and communities succeed.

-In December 2017, the Metro Council created the Investment and Innovation grant program to support for-profit businesses and nonprofit organizations involved in reducing waste through repairing, reusing, recycling, composting or making energy from the stuff that is discarded in the greater Portland area.
+Metro’s Investment and Innovation grant program supports for-profit businesses, nonprofit organizations, and colleges and universities involved in reducing waste through repairing, reusing, recycling, composting or preventing food waste in the greater Portland area.

-- Offers grants to for-profit businesses and nonprofit organizations involved in reducing, reusing, recycling, composting or recovering energy from materials that may otherwise be discarded as waste.
+- Offers grants to for-profit businesses, nonprofit organizations, and colleges and universities involved in reducing, reusing, recycling or composting materials that may otherwise be discarded as waste.

-- Focuses on strengthening the reuse, repair and recycling systems in greater Portland, as well as reducing environmental and health impacts in the local manufacturing and use of products.
+- Focuses on strengthening the reuse, repair, composting and recycling systems in greater Portland, as well as reducing environmental and health impacts in the local manufacturing and use of products.

 - Helps achieve the goals of the 2030 Regional Waste Plan, the blueprint for improving the garbage and recycling system in greater Portland.

-- Advances Metro’s diversity, equity and inclusion efforts by investing in projects that benefit communities and workers in the garbage and recycling system, and increases access for historically underserved residents.
+- Advances Metro’s diversity, equity and inclusion efforts by investing in projects that benefit communities and workers in the garbage and recycling system, and increases access to services for underserved residents.

-- Awards grants through a competitive solicitation process and recommendations by a review committee.
+- Awards grants through a competitive solicitation process and recommendations by review committees.

 Previous grant cycles